Lilian-yoli/Appworks-School-Personal-Project/README.md

 # Co-Car
 ### A Carpooling Matching Website
 Based in Taiwan, Co-Car connects drivers with empty seats to co-travellers looking for a ride.
-It aim to make travel social, money-saving and more efficient.
+It aims to make travel social, money-saving and more efficient.

 Website URL: https://www.co-car.site <br>
 Test Account: